MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/handling-control-requests.md

             NetRequestCompleteWithoutInformation(Request, NDIS_STATUS_INVALID_DATA);
     ```

+If the original request did contain a large enough buffer for read/write, the client driver shall call [**NetRequestRetrieveInputOutputBuffer**](NetRequestRetrieveInputOutputBuffer.md) to retrieve the input/output buffer.
+Then perform neccessary memory transfer and complete the request using:

-* To complete a control request and specify data read or written, call one of the following:
+* To complete a control request and specify data read or written, call one of the following based on the request type:

     * [**NetRequestMethodComplete**](netrequestmethodcomplete.md)
     * [**NetRequestQueryDataComplete**](netrequestquerydatacomplete.md)